 Even companies who do a great job at the first four secrets often forget to execute on this one.

-You could have all kinds of learnings and discoveries in the data from your lead gen activities, but not be benefitting from them.
+You could have all kinds of learnings and discoveries in the data from your B2B lead generation activities, but not be benefitting from them.